victorcreed/currency_conversion_777/README.md

      end
   end
   @user.credit_to "gbp" # This covert the value in the great britain pound.
-  @user.credit_to "gbp", "eur" # This covert the value in the great britain pound to euro.
+  @user.credit_to "gbp", "eur" # This covert the value in the euro to great britain pound.
 </pre>

 For simple ruby just do as follows,